tranngocminhhieu/refresh-metabase-session/README.md

 https://your-metabase-domain.com
 //*[@id="root"]/div/div[1]/div[2]/div/div[2]/div[1]/div/a
 ```
-How to get *Sign in with Google* button XPATH?
+How to get *Sign in with Google* button XPath?
 - Visit your Metabase.
 - Right-click on *Sign in with Google button*, choose *Inspect*.
 - Right-click on the element, choose *Copy XPath*.